Max-Worboys/midi-controller/JOURNAL.md

 # May 31st 10:00 to 12:00

-Started reaserching components required to build a 8x8 pad with faders.
+Started researching components required to build a 8x8 pad with faders.
 Component list can be found in the readme.

 # June 1st 14:00 to 16:00